taylorPat/graphql-tutorial/README.md

   # Job
 }
 ```

+> [!NOTE]
+> For testing the mutation we hardcoded the ``companyId = 'FjcJCHJALA4i'``.
+Later we will replace it so that it is dynamically created.
 ### Test the API

 And that's it.
 Now lets check in the Apollo Sandbox:
 Start your apollo server by running ``node server.js`` inside your ``/server`` folder and open ``localhost:9000/graphql`` in your browser.

 > [!NOTE]